Books

 I was a caregiver to two disabled siblings and looked after my mother as a child which had a profound impact on me.
 School was limited for me because of the care they required, and books and reading provided much-needed respite, solace, and knowledge.

-The two combined in my head and stirred up a recipe in the design of multi-positional books; as I wanted to aid my disabled siblings to have more movement and the books were what I was denied at the time, so, a marriage was formed between movement and books resulting in these pieces that have up to 20 display positions each influenced also by the fact that I had to move my brother constantly during the day to avoid bed sores and to give him daily physiotherapy.
+The two combined in my head and stirred up a recipe in the design of multi-positional books; as I wanted to aid my disabled siblings to have more movement and the books were what I was denied at the time, so, a marriage was formed between movement and books resulting in these pieces that have up to 20 display positions each influenced also by the fact that I had to move my brother constantly during the day to give him physiotherapy.

-This recalls the artwork of Max Ernst [1891-1976] because when he was a child his sister Leoni was being born in the room next to his and as his mother screamed with labour pains his beloved pet bird was agitated and as his sister came into the World his bird died.
+This recalls the artwork of Max Ernst [1891-1976] because when he was a child his sister Leoni was being born in the room next to his and as his mother screamed with labour pains his beloved pet bird was agitated and as his sister came into the World his bird exited.
 As an adult artist Ernst could not separate birds and women in his paintings and the bird that frequented his work was a chimerical creature part bird part woman.
-I expect this is what I did with the denial of books in my childhood and trying to give movement to a severely disabled brother.
+I expect this is what I did with the denial of much of my schooling and trying to give movement to a severely disabled brother.

-The hinging aspect of the book covers also represents how I felt, intricately linked to my brother in particular; he was 100% mentally and physically disabled and relied on me throughout the day and often at night, whereas, my disabled sister could walk at least, although not in a very steady way.
+The hinging aspect of the book covers also represents how I felt, intricately linked to my brother in particular; he was 100% mentally and physically disabled and relied on me throughout the day and often at night, whereas, my disabled sister could walk at least, to some degree.
 It became almost impossible to know where my brother began and ended as an individual and I started as I had to be a part of his senses and try to guess what he may need at any given time as he could not speak to communicate either.

 I also have produced many books that house the designs of my Box Sculpture Art as well as my plastic and textile botanical sculptures which I also execute.
 These works are also heavily influenced by my early experiences.
 These multi-positional display books often need practical rehearsal to remember all their possible positions.
 As if a sort of physiotherapy too that I once provided my brother.